Samsung Galaxy S22 Ultra vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you need a budget-friendly smartphone, prefer a compact design for one-handed use, or want a solid entry into the iPhone ecosystem without breaking the bank.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact and lightweight phone, you want an affordable entry to the iPhone ecosystem, or you value the classic Home button design.
 (4.7" display, 60 Hz refresh)

 Conclusion